 What's Included

-New Law β Effective December 15, 2025:Β Bill C-3 has permanently removed the first-generation limit.
+New Law Effective December 15, 2025: Bill C-3 has removed the first-generation limit.
 Millions of people worldwide may now qualify for Canadian citizenship who were previously excluded.
-Don’t miss your window.
+Apply now.

 Am I Eligible?